Non-Academic Grievance and Appeal

 Students shall have the right to file a grievance and appeal according to established procedures.
 Students are encouraged to use the non-academic grievance or appeal process without fear of prejudice or reprisal for initiating the process or participating in its resolution.

 As a general proposition, the student should first seek an informal resolution by discussing the problem and seeking a solution with the individual(s) most directly involved.
-However, should these avenues not rectify the grievance, or the student wishes to bypass the informal resolution process, then the formal grievance process in the Mercer University Student Handbook shall be implemented.
+However, should these avenues not rectify the grievance, or the student wishes to bypass the informal resolution process, then the formal grievance process in the Appendix of this policy shall be implemented.

 Additional Resources